Wilm0rien/EveOnlineMiningYield/README.md

 The outcome for all kinds of mining drones is this.
 Note that that the venture can only operate two drones while all other ships run up to five drones.

-all numbers in m3 per 60s cycle per drone
+All numbers in m3 per 60s cycle per drone (ingame values listed for proving the numbers to be correct)

 |Ship|Mining Drone I|Mining Drone II|Augmented Mining Drone|Harvester Mining Drone|Excavator Mining Drone|
 |:-|:-|:-|:-|:-|:-|